 The Sciatic Nerve

-Motor: Innervates the muscles of the posterior thigh and the hamstring portion of the adductor magnus.
-Indirectly innervates (via its terminal branches) the muscles of the leg and foot.
+- Indirectly innervates (via its terminal branches) all the muscles of the leg and foot.

 The sciatic nerve is derived from the lumbosacral plexus.
 After its formation, it leaves the pelvis and enters the gluteal region via greater sciatic foramen.
 It emerges inferiorly to the piriformis muscle and descends in an inferolateral direction.